Gun Violence Prevention

 Engaging Congregations of the Diocese in Gun Violence Prevention

-The mission of the Program Group on Peace and Justice Ministries is two-fold:
+The mission of this work is two-fold:

 (1) to encourage and support the many people, congregations and groups in the Episcopal Diocese of Los Angeles to work for peace and justice (we do this by providing resources, networking opportunities, and information);